Premiership of Tony Blair: Domestic politics

+One of Blair's first acts as prime minister was to replace the then twice-weekly 15-minute sessions of Prime Minister's Questions held on Tuesdays and Thursdays with a single 30-minute session on Wednesdays.
+In addition to PMQs, Blair held monthly press conferences at which he fielded questions from journalists and – from 2002 – broke precedent by agreeing to give evidence twice yearly before the most senior Commons select committee, the Liaison Committee.

 In the early years of his first term, Blair relied on political advice from a close circle of his staff, among whom was his press secretary and official spokesman Alastair Campbell.
 Campbell was permitted to give orders to civil servants, who had previously taken instructions only from ministers.
 Unlike some of his predecessors, Campbell was a political appointee and had not come up through the Civil Service.
 Despite his overtly political role, he was paid from public funds as a civil servant.
 Also in Blair's team were a number of strong female aides, who acted as gatekeepers and go-betweens, including Anji Hunter, Kate Garvey, Ruth Turner and Sally Morgan.

 A significant achievement of Blair's first term was the signing, on 10 April 1998, of the Belfast Agreement, more commonly referred to as the "Good Friday Agreement".
 In the Good Friday Agreement, most Northern Irish political parties, together with the UK and Irish Governments, agreed upon an "exclusively peaceful and democratic" framework for the governance of Northern Ireland and a new set of political institutions for the province.
 In November 1998, Blair became the first UK Prime Minister to address Dáil Éireann.

 Blair's first term saw an extensive programme of changes to the constitution.
 The Human Rights Act was introduced in 1998; a Scottish Parliament and a Welsh Assembly were established following referendums held with a majority voting in favour; most hereditary peers were removed from the House of Lords in 1999; the Greater London Authority and the position of Mayor of London were established in 2000; and the Freedom of Information Act was passed later in the same year, with its provisions coming into effect over the following decade.
 This last Act disappointed campaigners, whose hopes had been raised by a 1997 White Paper which had promised more robust legislation.
 Blair later described the FoIA as one of his "biggest regrets", writing in his autobiography, "I quake at the imbecility of it."
 Whether the House of Lords should be fully appointed, fully elected, or be subject to a combination of the two remains a disputed question to the present day.
 2003 saw a series of inconclusive votes on the subject in the House of Commons.